How Parental Involvement Helps Our Kids

 Children also have emotional gains.
 They have better self-esteem, are more self-disciplined, and show higher aspirations and motivation toward school which is awesome!

-Finally, kids have more positive attitude about school often results in improved behavior in school.
-Cutting down on behavior resolution means increased time on task and that everyone wins.
+Finally, kids demonstrate a more positive attitude about school which often results in improved behavior in school.
+Cutting down on behavior management means increased time on task and that everyone wins.

-Discussions help parents have a better understanding of the teacher's job and school curriculum too.
+Parent-teacher conferences help parents have a better understanding of the teacher’s job and school curriculum too.
 This means that the teacher really must have communication skills that help parents.
-Newsletters, notes, and phone calls make a huge difference.
+Newsletters, notes home, email communications, and phone calls make a huge difference.

-When parents are aware of what their children are learning, they are more likely to help when they are requested by teachers to become more involved in their children's learning activities at home.
+When parents are aware of what their kids are learning, they are more likely to help when the teacher invites them and more likely to become more involved in their children’s learning activities at home.
 Teachers need to keep this in mind.
 We need to think about how ALL parents can contribute and VALUE each way they help us.
 If you have working parents, be sensitive to the limited time they have.
 Consider the best uses of that time.

-Parents' perceptions of the school are improved and there are stronger ties and commitment to the school.
+Finally, parents’ perceptions of the school are improved when they’re involved, and there are stronger ties and commitment to the school.
 When parents feel they are welcome, appreciated, are valuable to the program, and are helping their child, they are much more motivated to come in.

 Remember that your community is listening, and consistent parent involvement leads to improved communication and relations between parents, teachers, and administrators.
-That gets out, and that's a great thing when your activities are rewarding for your families.
+The news gets out, and that’s a great thing when your activities are rewarding for your families.

 Finally, one of the biggest benefits for parental involvement is that teachers and principals acquire a better understanding of families’ cultures and diversity, and they form deeper respect for parents’ abilities and time.
 ALL families are important, and it’s more important than ever that our ELL and low SES families feel valued, wanted in the school setting, and that their children are valuable.
 They will help us if they KNOW we love their kids.
 If we all work together, we love our jobs, volunteer work, and more.